astriaai/astria-docs/docs/use-cases/60-video-generation.md

   rotation_3d_x=0:(0)
   rotation_3d_y=0:(1.5)
   rotation_3d_z=0:(0)
-  0: portrait of sks woman with eyes closed
+  0: portrait of ohwx woman with eyes closed
-  25: portrait of sks woman with eyes opened
+  25: portrait of ohwx woman with eyes opened
-  50: portrait of sks woman smiling
+  50: portrait of ohwx woman smiling
 ```

 The X-axis is a left/right translation; a positive translation shifts the camera to the right.